Must-Haves for Gorilla Trekking – a Porter and a Walking Stick

 Two Things that will free you on a Gorilla – Chimpanzee Trek, Hike, Climb – a Porter and Walking Stick

-What you cannot go without -the Two Must-Haves for Gorilla Trekking – a Porter and Walking Stick- you will need both on your Trek into Bwindi Impenetrable Forest or Volcanoes National Park.
+What you cannot go without -the Two Must-Haves for Gorilla Trekking – a Porter and a Walking Stick- you will need both on your Trek into Bwindi Impenetrable Forest or Volcanoes National Park.
 A Gorilla Trek is not a walk in the Park, but the terrain can be tough to navigate, and most of us need a bit of help from a Friend.
-Gorilla Trekking is not a stroll in the park.
+Gorilla Trekking is not a stroll in the Park.
 The walking stick and porters will be appreciated by most.

-Use a Ugandan or Rwandan Porter, add to that a walking stick and you are set for an encounter of a lifetime – one hour with the gorillas or the Gorilla Habituation Experience which is an all-day adventure with 4 hours with the Mountain Gorillas being Habituated.
+Use a Ugandan or Rwandan Porter, add to that a walking stick, and you are set for an encounter of a lifetime – one hour with the gorillas or the Gorilla Habituation Experience, which is an all-day adventure with 4 hours with the Mountain Gorillas being Habituated.